 Your pattern of forgiveness across the five situations probably gives some important clues about your general willingness to forgive other people, or your dispositional forgiveness.
 Berry and his collaborators presented some good evidence that their scale measures people's general tendencies to forgive.
 Across the various studies that they did to develop and validate this scale, published in the Personality and Social Psychology Bulletin, the evidence suggested that people who were disinclined to forgive were more likely to be prone to anger, anxiety, and other negative emotions.
 Furthermore, there seemed to be a small, positive relationship between willingness to forgive in these situations and the personality trait of agreeableness.
 Agreeable people are more good-natured, so this may suggest that forgiving people are also likely to be high in empathy, compassion, and trust.The Transgression Related Interpersonal Motivations Inventory

 Another important tool to measure forgiveness was developed by Michael McCullough, Everett Worthington, and some colleagues, and is called the Transgression Related Interpersonal Motivations Inventory (TRIM).
 Initial work on the scale was published in the Journal of Personality and Social Psychology.
 This scale, like the TNTF, focuses on forgiveness in relationships between people.
 However, the TRIM asks participants to remember a specific offense in which someone harmed them.
 And, unlike the TNTF, which simply asks people's likelihood of forgiving, the TRIM asks people several questions about their motives for revenge and for avoiding the perpetrator.
-The authors explained, "When an offended relationship partner reports that he or she has not forgiven a close relationship partner for a hurtful action, the offended partner's perception of the offense is stimulating relationship-destructive levels of the two motivational states; that is, (a) high motivation to avoid contact with the offending partner and (b) high motivation to seek revenge or see harm come to the offending partner."
+The authors explained, "When an offended relationship partner reports that they have not forgiven a close relationship partner for a hurtful action, the offended partner's perception of the offense is stimulating relationship-destructive levels of the two motivational states; that is, (a) high motivation to avoid contact with the offending partner and (b) high motivation to seek revenge or see harm come to the offending partner."

 One of the ways these investigators validated the TRIM scale was to examine how the scale predicts qualities of people's relationships.
 It is likely that tendencies to forgive have important implications for personal relationships, and their study supported this.
 People's revenge and avoidance motivations (TRIM scores) were predictive of their relationship satisfaction.
 People who tended to forgive reported greater relationship quality, and also greater commitment to relationships.
 The authors summarized that "these findings gave some encouraging support for our conceptualization of forgiving as a motivational transformation that occurs more readily in satisfactory, committed relationships."